anreitersimon/Medbrain-Tutorial/STEP3.md

 ## MedicationOrder
 Represents a prescription in FHIR.
-Expresses the order for the administration of a medication it also includes specific `DosageInstructions`
+Expresses the order for the administration of a medication it also includes specific `DosageInstructions`.

 [more information](FHIR-Resources/MedicationOrder/MedicationOrder.md)